cbouts/ECON498_midterm/README.md

 ### Step 2:
 Parse the data for the two websites by running parse files.
 #### Step 2A:
 Run [coingecko_parse.py](https://github.com/cbouts/midterm_project/blob/main/coingecko_parse.py).
-This creates the folder 'coingecko_parsed_files' with the lines which will hold our new coingecko csv:
+This creates the folder 'coingecko_parsed_files' which will hold our new coingecko csv:
 ```
 if not os.path.exists('coingecko_parsed_files'):
 	os.mkdir('coingecko_parsed_files')
 ```
-It then loops through the files in the json_files folder (the folder which contains all json files from downloading Coingecko).
+It then loops through the files in the json_files_2 folder (the folder which contains all json files from downloading Coingecko).
 It creates a dataframe for each coin in each file, appending key information to this dataframe with:
 ```
 df = df.append({
         .........